 CashCommons.com is a free website and does not require users to register.
 However, registering has benefits to users who are on the site frequently.

 There is no fee to register for Reddit.com.
-Anyone can view questions and answers submitted by other users, but registration is required in order to ask a question or post any type of content.
+Anyone can view questions and answers submitted by other users, but registration is required to ask a question or post any type of content.

 The internet is an incredible source for information, yet can be overwhelming when considering what to believe and what to ignore.
 When it comes to personal finance, sites like CashCommons.com, Reddit.com, and ClarkHoward.com can act as a reliable source for information.